MattPereira02/Computer-Vision/README.md

-Vehicle Detection, Tracking, and Speed Estimation
+# Computer Vision Vehicle Detection, Tracking, and Speed Estimation

 This project implements a real-time system to detect vehicles in highway video footage, track them across frames, and estimate their speeds in km/h.
 The system visually highlights vehicles exceeding a specified speed limit.
 It uses **YOLOv5** for object detection, **SORT** for tracking (with optional support for DeepSORT and ByteTrack), and **OpenCV** for video processing.